 - Intro to Macro Photography

-- Understanding Your Digital SLR II: Exposure and Metering
+- Understanding Your Camera II: Exposure and Metering

 - The Art of Seeing: Improving Your Artistic Eye